ruppinlab/Tcell_Ucp2/README.md

 * R 3.6
 * R packages
   - ImNotaGit/my.utils
-  - ruppinlab/Rcplex2
+  - ruppinlab/Rcplex2: required to run genome-scale metabolic modeling (GEM); otherwise may be omitted
   - ruppinlab/gembox
   - other needed packages can be obtained from CRAN or Bioconductor, please see the R scripts
-* IBM ILOG CPLEX Optimization Studio 12
+* IBM ILOG CPLEX Optimization Studio 12: required to run GEM; otherwise may be omitted

 ### Data